vvs31415/rust-interop/book/src/c/parameter-and-return.md

 Our new function takes a pointer to C characters, represented by the `c_char` type from `std::os::raw`.
-We then turn it into a CStr with `CStr::from_ptr()`. `CStr` is an incredibly useful utility class that deals with
+We then turn it into a CStr with `CStr::from_ptr()`. `CStr` is a handy utility class that deals with
 C string references (i.e. it doesn't try to take ownership of or free the data).

-By converting the `CStr` to a `&str`, we get to access to Rusts normal string utilities, and can proceed with `text.chars().count()` to get the number of Unicode characters.
+By converting the `CStr` to a `&str`, we gain access to Rust's regular string utilities and can proceed with `text.chars().count()` to get the number of Unicode characters.

 The function returns a plain `u64`, since that type matches the